The Provincial Laboratory of Public Health (ProvLab) tests private drinking water systems for bacteria (total coliforms and

-E. coli bacteria) that may show if the water is contaminated with sewage or manure.
-However, the ProvLab can’t test water for every type of harmful germ.
-For example, they don’t check for viruses (e.g., hepatitis) or protozoa (e.g.,
+E. coli bacteria) that may show if your water is contaminated with sewage or manure.
+These are called indicator bacteria.
+ProvLab can’t test your water for every type of harmful germ.
+For example, they don’t check for viruses like hepatitis or protozoa like Giardia.

-Coliforms are a group of bacteria that are almost everywhere (e.g., soil, vegetation, sewage, manure).
+Coliforms are a group of bacteria that are almost everywhere.
+They are in soil, plants, sewage, and manure.

-E. coli are bacteria that people and some types of animals have in their intestines.
+E. coli are bacteria that people and some animals have in their intestines.
 If your water sample has

 E. coli, it means your drinking water has likely been contaminated by sewage or manure.

-or E. coli = present (the second sample will say a number instead of just saying present)
+The result of the second sample you submit will give a number instead of just saying present.

-If your sample wasn't tested, it will tell you why near the bottom of the report.
-This can happen if the:
+If your sample wasn't tested, you will find the reason why near the bottom of your report.

-disinfected to control bacteria and viruses.
-To filter and disinfect for bacteria and viruses use a:
+Giardia) and then disinfected to control bacteria and viruses.
+To do this, use a:

-After you install a system, test your water to make sure the system is working right.
+After you install a system, test your water to make sure the system is working.

-Inspect all wells (shallow and deep) 2 times a year (e.g., in the spring and in the fall) to make sure the well head is in good condition to prevent surface water from contaminating ground water.
+Inspect all wells (shallow and deep) 2 times a year, like in the spring and in the fall, to make sure the well head is in good condition.
+This can prevent surface water from contaminating ground water.

 People oftern forget to take care of their private water wells.
-If your well is in poor condition, the water might not be safe or good quality.
+If your well is in poor condition, your water might not be safe.
 To check the condition of your well, check closely that: